 What swallow is building a nest on my porch?

 Most likely, you have a pair of Barn Swallows.
-These adorable and entertaining birds are well habituated to human presence, and find your porch overhang to be a safe and inviting spot to raise a family.
-Barn Swallows arrive in Texas around March and start migrate south by July, though you may still see them through October.
+These birds are well habituated to human presence, and find your porch overhang to be a safe and inviting spot to raise a family.
+Barn Swallows arrive in Texas around March and begin to migrate south by July, though you may still see them through October.

 Some find these birds to be a nuisance, but their nesting sites are federally protected under the Migratory Bird Treaty Act, so please do not disturb an active nest (once eggs are laid) until the birds have finished raising young and are gone for the season.

 Prevention of future nest building is best done by knocking down nest structures (physically or with a spray of water) at the first sign of nest-building.